siascone/grooveMachine/README.md

 ### Step Sequence

-The step sequence was achieved by the use of strategic DOM queries and a mapping of each row's first element with an array of tone synths and notes.
+The step sequence was achieved by the use of strategic DOM queries and a mapping of each row's nth input with arrays of tone synths and notes.
+The following code snippet demonstrates this logic.

      const notes = ['E5', 'D5', 'C5', 'B4', 'A4', 'G4', 'F#4', 'E4', 'B7', 'B7', 'E1', 'E1'];
      const rows = document.body.querySelectorAll('.row');